 Dan Eisner's Rate Prediction

-As the wintery weather settles in, Canadian economic conditions seem just as frosty.
+As we endure the wintery weather, Canadian economic conditions are just as frosty.

 Canada's headline inflation rose in October.
 But no need to panic (yet).